Smiling Friends: Home media release

 Warner Bros.
 Home Entertainment released the first season on DVD and Blu-ray on August 29, 2023.

 Reception

+Critical response

-Lex Briscuso of New York Magazine praised the show's tone and animation style, particularly its use of "unnerving close-up cuts and creepy supporting character design".
+Smiling Friends received positive reviews from critics.
+Lex Briscuso of Vulture praised the show's tone and animation style, particularly its use of "unnerving close-up cuts and creepy supporting character design".
 Margaret Lyons of The New York Times praised the show's humor and compared it favorably to Aqua Teen Hunger Force.
 Noah Dominguez of Comic Book Resources also made this comparison, and additionally praised the show as "unique" and commended its "bizarre humor" and "surrealist tone".

+Accolades

+For the 78th Primetime Creative Arts Emmy Awards, the series was nominated for Outstanding Animated Program.

+In other media

+The show was parodied in the episode "Estranger Things" of The Simpsons in 2025.
+A parody of The Simpsons would later appear in the Smiling Friends episode "Squim Returns".

+Pim, Charlie, and Mr. Boss appear in the Robot Chicken special The Robot Chicken Adult Swim Special, which premiered on August 30, 2026.
+The special serves as a crossover that celebrates Adult Swim's 25th anniversary, and also contains characters from Space Ghost Coast to Coast, Aqua Teen Hunger Force, Assy McGee, The Venture Bros., Harvey Birdman, Attorney at Law, Sealab 2021, Moral Orel, and Metalocalypse, among many others.